SamuelSwartzberg/flashcardifying_text_temp/math.md

 The ⟮closed neighborhood of v⟯ is ⟮the neighborhood⟯ ⟮⁑not ⁑containing  the vertex v itself⟯ The ⟮open neighborhood of v⟯ is ⟮the neighborhood⟯ ⟮containing the vertex v itself⟯

+#### domination

+A dominating set D is a subset of V such that every vertex not in D is adjacent to at least one member of D.
+Ergo a dominating set is the subset of V which ensures that every vertex not in the subset is adjacent to an element of the subset

 ### trees

+#### definiton

 A ⟮tree⟯ is an ⟮undirected⟯ ⟮connected⟯ ⟮acyclic⟯ ⟮graph⟯.
 A ⟮rooted tree⟯ is ⟮a tree⟯ where ⟮one vertex has been designated the root⟯.

+#### direct & movement

 In comp. sci., a ⟮tree⟯ is ⟮an ADT (or data structure, if implemented⟯) which is ⟮a rooted tree⟯ with ⟮an implied natural direction of downwards from the root⟯.
 The ⟮root path⟯ is the ⟮path⟯ ⟮from a vertex to the root vertex⟯.
 The ⟮depth⟯ of ⟮a vertex⟯ in a tree (comp. sci.
 ADT) is ⟮the length of the root path⟯.
 Going ⟮towards⟯ ⟮vertices⟯ with ⟮greater depth⟯ is known as ⟮downward⟯, and going ⟮towarrds⟯ ⟮vertices⟯ with ⟮smaller depth⟯ is known as ⟮upwards⟯.

+#### descendants & ancestors

 A ⟮child⟯ of a vertex in a tree (comp. sci.
 ADT) is ⟮an adjacent vertex⟯ with ⟮a depth⟯ ⟮of one larger than the current vertex.⟯
 In ⟮a tree (comp. sci.
 ADT⟯) each vertex has ⟮0 - ∞⟯ ⟮child vertices⟯.